savoirfairelinux/opendht/BUILD.md

 # Build the library

-Build is currently tested on GNU/Linux, macOS, and Windows.
+The build is currently tested on GNU/Linux, macOS, and Windows.

 ## Unix-like systems (Linux, macOS, MSYS2/MinGW, etc.)